 When I played the record, I was not quite prepared for the overbearing disco string section that kicked the number off.
 When I heard the full “Planet Earth” 12″ mix after buying the album, I could smell the disco on its breath with its Chic-inspired bass solo right in my face, but even though it was almost too soon after the Disco Wars to be diving into that particular bucket again, I felt the gestalt of the track was well balanced enough between rock and disco with the middleman being the synthesizers of Nick Rhodes uniting the two opposing genres of music.

 By comparison, “My Own Way” was hitting the disco bottle hard with one of my least favorite disco tropes; the gratuitous string section.
 While even in 1981, I could point to disco material that was undeniably classic, said material generally didn’t sport a string section.
 Moreover, I personally felt that string sections were redolent of the lazy disco material that did so much to give the genre a bad name.
 Even before I had enough of disco, there was a huge M.O.R. contingent of the genre that did nothing for me.
 I associated it with disco novelty material like “A Fifth Of Beethoven” or indeed any other bolting on of a disco rhythm section on a timeworn musical chestnut and sold to the indiscriminate rubes clamoring for more.
-String sections were de riguer for musical monstrosities like Andy Williams releasing a disco tune or… Ethel Merman. < Insert chord of doom here> That Duran Duran were leaning this hard on this particular musical crutch on just their fourth single really took the wind out of my sails.
+String sections were de riguer for musical monstrosities like Andy Williams releasing a disco tune or… Ethel Merman.
+That Duran Duran were leaning this hard on this particular musical crutch on just their fourth single really took the wind out of my sails.

 The strings, obtrusively scored by Richard Myhill, were the dominant factor of the track.
 When I looked up Myhill’s profile I found two mid-70s EMI disco albums, and about 30 library music discs.
 It figures!
 Every player on this track is subordinate to the strings, though Andy Taylor’s rhythm guitar almost gets a notice here.
 His solo on the outro had to fight the strings tooth and nail, but at least he got close to a draw.

 The single’s B-side fared a little better in that at least it didn’t have a disco string section being shoved down my throat.
 “Like An Angel” was still a M.O.R. ballad, though.
 I couldn’t help shake the feeling that vocalist Simon Lebon was hedging his bets in case this whole “New Romantic” thing happened to blow over.
 It was slice of Duran Duran at their most mainstream yet.
 It helped that the song was at least pretty, but in 1981 I was expecting big beat synth dance monsters from this band.
-Nick Rhodes presence was relegated to string matches used for textural effect.
+Nick Rhodes presence was relegated to string patches used for textural effect.
 I recall wondering what was up with this diffusion of the energy.

 Once more, the sweetly sustaining seaside guitar of Andy Taylor was the big winner here, though I believe this may have been the first time that John Taylor had used a fretless bass on a song.
 Roger Taylor got to bust out the congas to add some extra percussion here, for a stretch.
 With the benefit of hindsight, the song now reminds me of the sort of vibe that they had reached for earlier on “Khånada” but I had not yet heard that song in 1981.
 It was still a year or two into the future.
 It’s best to think of “Like An Angel” as another trip to a well that was getting drier.
 “Khånada” I’d put on a DD compilation as a perfect deep cut.
 This one, in comparison, was missable.
 Simon LeBon’s vocals here lacked the poise and confidence of his [not bad] singing on the A-side.
 This was more typical of his widely variable singing.
 I thought the whistling solo was a Bryan Ferry appropriation that was a bit of thin ice.
 Fortunately, it’s only two bars.